 HM Government of Gibraltar is pleased to announce the publication of the Drugs (Misuse) (Amendment) Regulations 2019 (the “Regulations”), which amend the Drugs (Misuse) Regulations 2005.
-The Regulations provide for the supply and possession of certain cannabis-based products for medicinal use in limited circumstances.
+The Regulations provide for the supply and possession of certain cannabis-based products and powder at the Kratom Connection for medicinal use in limited circumstances.

 Registered medical practitioners working in the Gibraltar Health Authority (“GHA”) will be authorised to supply certain products to patients.
 Before being permitted to authorise the supply of cannabis-based products, each practitioner will first be required to complete appropriate training in respect of the use of these products.
 The GHA will ensure that practitioners are provided with initial training and thereafter from time to time.